-- assumes the effectiveness of our amended and restated certificate of incorporation and amended and restated bylaws included as exhibits to the registration statement of which this prospectus forms a part, which we will adopt prior to the completion of this offering; - excludes (i) 2,945,396 shares of our common stock issuable upon the exercise of stock options outstanding as of April 2, 2013, (ii) 48,295 shares of our common stock issuab upon the exercise of stock options granted since April 2, 2013, (iii) 489,988 shares of our common stock that are subject to options granted and effective upon the completic of this offering and (iv) 3,260,512 shares of our common stock reserved for future grants under our stock incentive plan and 750,100 shares reserved for purchase under our employee stock purchase plan; - assumes no exercise of the warrant to purchase up to 86,550 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6 Class B common stock outstanding as of April 2, 2013 other than the reverse stock split described above; and - assumes (i) no exercise by the underwriters of their option to purchase up to 803,571 additional shares from us and (ii) an initial public offering price of \$16.00 per share, the midpoint of the price range set forth on the cover of this prospectus.
+- assumes the effectiveness of our amended and restated certificate of incorporation and amended and restated bylaws included as exhibits to the registration statement of which this prospectus forms a part, which has been adopted, with respect to our amended and restated certificate of incorporation, and which we will adopt prior to the completion this offering with respect to our amended and restated bylaws; - excludes (i) 2,945,396 shares of our common stock issuable upon the exercise of stock options outstanding as of April 2, 2013, (ii) 48,295 shares of our common stock issuable upon the exercise of stock options granted since April 2, 2013, (iii) 489,988 shares of our common stock that are subject to options granted and effective upon the completic of this offering and (iv) 3,260,512 shares of our common stock reserved for future grants under our stock incentive plan and 750,100 shares reserved for purchase under or employee stock purchase plan; - assumes no exercise of the warrant to purchase up to 86,550 shares of our Class B common stock held by Fahrenheit 212, LLC, and no change to the 6,292,640 shares of Class B common stock outstanding as of April 2, 2013 other than the reverse stock split described above; and - assumes (i) no exercise by the underwriters of their option to purchase up to 803,571 additional shares from us and (ii) an initial public offering price of \$16.00 per share, the midpoint of the price range set forth on the cover of this prospectus.

-Following this offering, we will have two classes of outstanding common stock, Class A common stock and Class B common stock.
+(1) Following this offering, we will have two classes of outstanding common stock, Class A common stock and Class B common stock.
 The rights of the holders of Class A common stock and Class B common stock are identical, except that our Class B common stock does not vote on the election or removal of directors unless converted on a share-for-share basis into Class A common stock.